 Employers are subject to both federal and state laws governing the employer-employee relationship.
 As such, the legal form you use will need to address any state-specific requirements.
 Both LawDepot and Legal Templates allow you to pick your state to customize the agreement appropriately.

 Other sources for an employment contract template include Legal Zoom, Rocket Lawyer and eForms.
 Some sites offer a free employment contract, while others require payment.
 You can use the templates as only examples of employment contract terms or inspiration and craft your work agreement for new employees.

 Breach of Employment Contract

 A work contract agreement is a legal document.
 That means breaching the terms has legal consequences.
-Even a simple employment contract will detail what happens if the agreement is breached and may spell out remedies.
+Even a simple employment contract will detail what happens if the contract is breached and may spell out remedies.
 Some contracts include clauses that give either side what’s known as a “cure” period.
 This is a defined time that the breaching party has to cure — or fix — the breach.

-If one party breaches the terms of the agreement, the other side can sue for damages.
-These damages might include financial harm caused by the breach.
+If one party breaches the terms of the agreement, the other side can sue for damages, which might include financial harm caused by the breach.

-For example, if a company fails to pay an employee the compensation it agreed to in the contract, an employee might sue.
+For example, if a company fails to pay an employee the compensation in the contract, an employee might sue.
 An employee also might sue for reinstatement and back pay if they feel they’ve been wrongfully terminated.

 Employers have rights as well.
-They may be able to recover compensatory damages from employees if they do not live up to the agreement.
+For example, they could recover compensatory damages from employees if they don’t meet the employment agreement’s terms.

-Case in point, employers might be able to sue for loss of revenue if a contracted employee takes a job somewhere else before the term is up or if they are bound by post-employment provisions such as nonsolicitation of clients.
+Case in point, employers might be able to sue for loss of revenue if a contracted employee takes a job somewhere else before the term is up or if they violate any post-employment provisions such as nonsolicitation of clients.